anothersummerofsleep/Sensitive-Dependance-on-Initial-Conditions/README.md

 # Sensitive-Dependance-on-Initial-Conditions

-~~Learn~~ Understand how Deep Neural Network Algorithms work and their applications in machine learning
+~~Learn~~ Understand how Deep Neural Network Algorithms work and their applications in machine learning.

+University of Glasgow Machine Learning Final Year Project.

-Coverage mainly will be on PyTorch with bits and pieces of TensorFlow
+Coverage mainly will be on PyTorch with bits and pieces of TensorFlow.

+Data will be updated as we learn and progress in the field of machine learning.

 Neural Networks that will covered include
 --